 HathiTrust Shared Print Program

 Following initiation of the program’s operational phase, the University Library made a commitment in early 2018 to retain 1.5-million monographic titles in its collection that corresponded to monographic titles digitized and available via the HathiTrust.
-Recently, the University Library signaled its interest to HathiTrust leadership to retain additional titles during the second phase of this program, with plans to focus on filling gaps that exist in coverage from the program’s first phase.
 This program provides a mechanism for ensuring that research libraries can continue to provide access to printed monograph collections into the future.

 Big Ten Academic Alliance (BTAA) Shared Print Repository 1.0 & 2.0

-In an effort to ensure that access to journal content is preserved as libraries deduplicate highly-redundant journal volumes when online backfiles are available, in 2011 the BTAA created a Shared Print Repository program.
+In an effort to ensure that access to journal content is preserved as libraries deduplicate highly-redundant journal volumes when online backfiles are available, in 2011 the BTAA initiated planning around a Shared Print Repository program.
 By 2013, the BTAA outlined a program and began implementing its first phase, with Indiana University serving as the hub for approximately 250,000 volumes retained on behalf of the membership.

 In 2015, the BTAA began a second phase of this program, proposing to retain a further 250,000 volumes at Illinois.
-With many of the larger publishers’ journals being retained at Indiana as part of the first phase, the second phase focuses more heavily on key humanities and social sciences publications published by societies and currently available via JSTOR and other online content providers.
-To date, the University Library has made commitments for over 50,000 volumes that are held locally and are also available online in full text.
-Our intent is to focus on locally-held items in order to maximize the local impact while minimizing our commitment to housing materials not already part of our holdings.
+With many of the larger, STEM-oriented publishers’ journals being retained at Indiana as part of the first phase, the second phase focuses more heavily on key humanities and social sciences publications published by societies and currently available via JSTOR and other online content providers.
+By March 2020, the University Library added over 150,000 volumes that are held locally and are also available online in full text.
+By focusing on locally-held items, personnel in the library maximized the local impact while minimizing our commitment to housing materials not part of our existing holdings.

 There are no plans to decrease the size of the collection to fit into the proposed facility.
 Retention and collection management decisions are governed by the aforementioned policies.
 The University Library is committed to preserving collections and sharing them generously with our local and consortial patrons.